 So I bought a can of flocking at the store and sprayed the new lights.
 That helped a bit.
 They are still a little too bright, but workable.

 I started calling it my “Charlie Brown Tree”.
 The top leaned a bit to the side (later, I read more reviews, and others who got their tree about the same time as me also claimed to have leaning trees!), it had gaps in the branches, which were clumped together with flocking, it had mismatched lights, and the stand was disproportionately long.
-But, our choices were use this one, or put up the glitter tree. 😩
+But, our choices were to use this one or put up the glitter tree. 😩

 And then I had an idea!

-It was late on Sunday afternoon, it was cold outside, and would soon be getting dark, when I said to my hubs, “I think we should build a box to cover the stand.” 😗
+It was late on Sunday afternoon, it was cold outside, and would soon be getting dark, when I said to my hubs, “I think we should build a box to cover the Christmas tree stand.” 😗

 My husband really is so sweet.
 He always goes along with my ideas.

 “Let’s do it,” he said. ❤️

 Out to the garage we went, and in less than 2 hours, we had ourselves a Christmas tree box!

 We used leftover pieces trim molding and just pieced them together, using scrap wood 1″x2″s in the corners.

 They weren’t all the same thickness or width, and that was okay!
 I wanted it to be rustic like a farmhouse Christmas tree box should be.